 Are Kitchen Cabinets Without Handles A Good Idea?

+No-handle cabinets have become enduring design trends for a reason – or many reasons, that is.
 Surely you’ve experienced your clothing or apron getting caught up in cabinet handles, potentially causing minor accidents.
 Others bump into them and hurt their hips.

 Another important thing to think about is little children running into these handles which may injure them.
+These designs eliminate issues with safety and hindrances to efficiency.
+You’ll have much clearer walkways and work more safely between counters and islands.

+If you’re putting on child safety locks, handleless cabinet doors will be much harder for kids to open.
 The absence of traditional handles creates a clutter-free look as well, so they are a great idea for small kitchens.
 Both visually and physically, it streamlines kitchen activity and maximizes space.

-Are Handleless Kitchens More Expensive?
+Are Handleless Designs More Expensive?

 While it mostly depends on how large your kitchen is, handleless cabinets may cost a little more than your traditional handle-on-door cupboards.
+In general, handleless cabinetry costs around 10% more than traditional cabinetry.
+Read more about traditional kitchen cabinets for more ideas.

+The material used for cabinet door fronts should be given special consideration as well.
+They are being touched constantly as this is how they operate.
 So in addition to being sturdy, the color and finish should be resistant to stain or at least very easy to clean.
-Low-sheen finish, dark colors, and wood and steel material are good low-maintenance choices.
+Low-sheen finish, dark colors, and wood and steel materials are good low-maintenance choices.

-Are Handleless Kitchens In Style?
+Are Handleless Design Kitchens In Style?

-Handless kitchen cabinets are definitely in style, especially with the increasing demand for minimalist themes and contemporary looks.
+Handless cabinets are definitely in style, especially with the increasing demand for minimalist themes and contemporary looks.
 In fact, you’ll be surprised how long ago this design style was introduced.
 See more kitchen cabinet styles here.

 Sleek, minimal designs such as this are reminiscent of the Bauhaus movement in the early 20th century.
 The simplicity of its design has adapted through the years of fast-changing interior design trends and managed to keep up with industrial innovations.

-Handleless kitchens blend perfectly with today’s kitchen appliances.
+Handleless designs blend perfectly with today’s kitchen appliances.
 You’ll have a consistent modern look when you match plain cabinet-fronts with the polished look of your fridge, stove, oven, or coffee maker.
 Check out our guide on what color cabinets go with white appliances here.

 What Style Of Kitchen Looks Best With Cabinets Without Handles?